 - The harrows at the back of the seed drill will then cover the seeds with the soil on top.

 These machines are also attached to tractors and spread seeds, fertilizers lime, sand and other necessities in the soil.
 These devices only have the seed hopper in which you put the seeds or fertilizer.
-From here, the seeds are dropped to the soil through a spinning plate, which ensures they’re equidistant.
+From here, the seeds are dropped into the soil through a spinning plate, which ensures they’re equidistant.

 Seed cum Fertilizer Drill